IDS 3932 Honors Ethics and Science

 http://wise.fau.edu/~tunick/courses/ids/science_ethics/index.html

-Readings: Readings will be available through Blackboard (bb) .
-Some readings are available at the FAU library's online journal collection, which can be accessed off-campus by using a proxy.
+Readings: Most readings are available through Blackboard (bb).
+Some readings/videos are available via links below, or at the FAU library's online journal collection, which can be accessed off-campus by using a proxy.

 Instructor Contact and Office Hours: